-In order to claim a student in exceptional education, an assessment must be made, a staffing must have taken place, an IEP must have been written, a matrix must have been completed, and a student must be scheduled in an exceptional program.
+To claim a student in exceptional education, an assessment must be made, a staffing must have taken place, an IEP must have been written, a matrix must have been completed, and a student must be scheduled in an exceptional program.
 In TERMS, the student's A10 Schedule panel and A23 Special Program panel must agree with the IEP.